Cultivating a daily devotional practice

 Meditation as a daily devotion practice

 Meditation is one of the most powerful tools for cultivating a daily devotional practice.
 It's also something that can be used in other aspects of your life, whether you're trying to work through an issue or just want to relax after a long day.
+I’ve shared some reflections on what meditation is and what it isn’t here.

 Meditation has been shown to have many positive effects on our minds and bodies: it reduces stress and anxiety; improves focus; boosts our immune systems; slows down aging by reducing inflammation in the body; helps us sleep better at night.
 From an emotional and spiritual perspective, meditation helps us to cultivate self-awareness, understand our thoughts, emotions, and inner experiences, and develop more compassion and empathy for ourselves and others.

 You'll find free, guided meditation practices on my blog, including this Loving Kindness meditation.
-I also offer 121 meditation instruction.
-Get in touch here if you'd like to work with me.

 A daily check in as a devotion practice